Baltzola Cave

 - Obstacles

-- Rocky underfoot in parts of the path and interior of the cave.
+- Part of the path and the interior of the cave consist of rocky terrain.

 -